satvik007vk/Calisma_LR/README.md

 - shap_explainability model

 ### 4) Visual Data Analyses (Post-training)
-- some functions to visualise the results of training models (eg: plot to see variable contribution as determined by mlr)
+- The script [post_train_plot.py](post_train_plot.py) contain some functions to visualise the results of training models (eg: plot to see variable contribution as determined by mlr)